Packaging

 Flexibles

-In 2022 we introduced a lidding film for MAP applications with a 30% recycled content, which delivers a 12% reduction in plastic, and this technology is scheduled for deployment across the remaining retail packaging sites by the middle of 2023.
+In 2022 we introduced a lidding film for MAP applications with a 30% recycled content, which delivers a 12% reduction in plastic, this has since been rolled out where possible to the remaining retail packaging sites.

 Target Three: